Teddy: The jacket that has your back

-Rising levels in depression, burnout and loneliness plagues the generation, and entering adulthood during a recession has made the typical markers feel unattainable and out of reach.
+Millennials are in the thick of it, stressed out and struggling with self-reliance.
+Rising levels in depression, burnout and loneliness plagues the generation, and entering this stage during a recession made the typical markers of maturity feel unattainable and out of reach.

 Teddy* takes well-loved, life-size teddy bears and transforms them into transitional objects that help millennials adjust to adulthood, reassuring them that even though they may never be able to buy a house, it's all going to be okay.

 Complete with a pressure activated sound device and lined with the soft reassurance of baby blankets, these coats hug the panic attack right out of you.

 *Teddy was created before the rise of the teddy coat fashion craze.
 Some may say we started the trend.